MMALI3287/web_server/README.md

 1. **HTTP vs HTTPS:** The server is configured for HTTP to avoid mixed content issues.
 For production, consider implementing proper HTTPS with valid certificates.

-2. **File Upload:** This server is designed for file serving only.
-File upload functionality should be implemented separately with additional security measures.
+2. **File Upload:** The server now includes secure file upload functionality with dual storage architecture.
+Uploaded files are stored server-side for review before being made public.

 3. **Production Deployment:**